Where did coffee come from originally?

 How do processing methods affect flavour?

 Some processes will increase acidity levels, while others reduce it.
-Acidity is important in coffee – it’s what goes ‘zing!’ in our mouths when we drink it.
-Acids excite the palate and make us perceive something as more flavourful, which makes sense when you think about other foods that are high in acids – citrus fruits, apples, wine, juices, vinegars, and tonic water are only a few good examples!
+Acidity is important in coffee – it’s what goes to surprise our mouths when we drink it.
+Acids excite the palate and make us perceive something as more complex, which makes sense when you think about other foods that are high in acids – citrus fruits, berries, apples, wine, juices, vinegar and so on.

 What is the best kind of coffee?